-

 The Plan outlines proposed locations for fixed CCTV and mobile CCTV in public spaces, along with other security upgrades.
 The Plan also proposes updates to the City’s CCTV Policy and establishes guiding principles for the responsible use of technology and privacy management.

-As part of this consultation, the City is seeking feedback on the level of community support for introducing a rebate program, which includes a pilot program to test the approach in a designated trial area.
+The City asked for feedback on the level of community support for introducing a rebate program, which could include a pilot program to test the approach in a designated trial area.

 More information on the proposed rebate options and pilot program, including estimated costings is available in the FAQs listed below.